 Nurses touch almost every aspect of healthcare.
 As such, they are perfectly positioned to identify a wide range of opportunities where the delivery of patient care and the quality of patient’s lives can be improved in healthcare.
-Since the launch of Edison Nation Medical in 2012, we have received hundreds of ideas specifically from nurses that run the gamut of patient care — ranging from the inpatient hospital experience to reduction of hospital acquired infections to surgical equipment to post-discharge home care and more.
+Since the launch of Edison Nation Medical in 2012, we have received hundreds of ideas, specifically from nurses, that run the gamut of patient care — ranging from the inpatient hospital experience to a reduction of hospital-acquired infections to surgical equipment to post-discharge home care and more.
 The opportunities for innovation are truly endless for nurses.

 How long does it take to see a product go into production?

 For many reasons, healthcare products are incredibly slow to market.
-The time to production varies wildly based on the type of product, the level of sophistication when the idea is presented (i.e., we receive everything from back-of-the-envelope sketches to fully patented, designed and prototyped ideas), the amount of testing required, and the degree of regulation for that particular product.
-At a minimum though, we tell our inventors to anticipate at least a 6-12 month window before their idea would be licensed and another 6-24 months before it would be ready for production.
-And that’s the bare minimum — healthcare innovations can often times take years.
+The time to production varies wildly based on the type of product, the level of sophistication when the idea is presented (i.e., we receive everything from back-of-the-envelope sketches to fully patented, designed, and prototyped ideas), the amount of testing required, and the degree of regulation for that particular product.
+At a minimum, though, we tell our inventors to anticipate at least a 6-12 month window before their idea is licensed and another 6-24 months before it is ready for production.
+And that’s the bare minimum — healthcare innovations can oftentimes take years.

-If a nurse has never considered being an inventor, what resources would you recommend to give additional information on the process of inventing, creating, and distributing a product?
+If a nurse has never considered being an inventor, what resources would you recommend to give additional information on inventing, creating, and distributing a product?

-Our CEO, Louis Foreman, wrote a book specifically for independent inventors: The Independent Inventor’s Handbook.
-Nurses would find this resource to be helpful for better understanding the process of inventing, creating, and distributing a healthcare product.
+Our CEO, Louis Foreman, wrote a book for independent inventors: The Independent Inventor’s Handbook.
+Nurses would find this resource helpful for better understanding the process of inventing, creating, and distributing a healthcare product.

 What advice would you give to a nurse inventor to become successful?

-- Remember that anyone can have a great idea and be an inventor and so don’t be intimidated by the fact that you have never invented anything before.
-You simply need to keep your eyes and ears open to identify problems in the system (a great place to start on this front is to see where “work arounds” are being created) and to think creatively about alternative ways to solve the problem.
+- Remember that anyone can have a great idea and be an inventor, so don’t be intimidated by the fact that you have never invented anything before.
+You need to keep your eyes and ears open to identify problems in the system (a great place to start on this front is to see where “workarounds” are being created) and to think creatively about alternative ways to solve the problem.

-- Most healthcare workers lack the time, expertise and resources necessary to successfully commercialize their healthcare innovation idea and so don’t feel like you need to do everything yourself.
+- Most healthcare workers lack the time, expertise, and resources to commercialize their healthcare innovation idea successfully so don’t feel like you need to do everything yourself.
 Surround yourself with trusted partners, such as Edison Nation Medical, who can lend the expertise necessary to bring your idea to life.

-- Remember that your idea could possibly change the lives of patients around the world, but only if you get it out of your head!
+- Remember that your idea could change patients’ lives worldwide, but only if you get it out of your head!
 So start inventing today before someone else comes up with (and patents) your bright idea.

 Have you ever had an idea for an invention?
-What is stopping you from bring it to market?
+What is stopping you from bringing it to market?